-The value of Norway’s exports to Israel increased by 40% in 2015.
-Norway mainly exports fish to Israel.
+The value of Norway’s exports to Israel has increased over the years and amounted to close to 2 bill NOK in 2019.
+Norway exports fish to Israel.
 70% of the salmon and 30% of all imported fish comes from Norway.
-Israel is mainly exporting technology, vegetables and fruits to Norway.
+Israel is exporting technology, vegetables and fruits to Norway.

-The Norwegian Pension Fund Global, Norway’s sovereign wealth fund, has invested 13,3 million NOK in equities and 11,3 million NOK in fixed assets in Israel (31.12.2015).
+The Norwegian Pension Fund Global, Norway’s sovereign wealth fund, has invested 11,9 billion NOK in shares (84 companies) in Israel, and an additional 1 billion NOK is invested in fixed income (31.12.2019).
 These are the Fund’s largest investments in the Middle East region.

-Recent developments in the Israeli energy sector has increased contact between Norway and Israel in the oil and gas field, both on governmental, academic and business level.
-There is also dialogue about how to manage revenues from energy resources.
+Norway and Israel also share a joint interest in the oil and gas field, and have a dialogue about how to manage revenues from energy resources.

-An increasing number of Norwegian artists, musicians and authors are coming to Israel, strengthening the bonds between Israel and Norway in the cultural field.
+An increasing number of Norwegian artists, musicians and authors have been visiting Israel, strengthening the bonds between Israel and Norway in the cultural field.
 Through the year, Israelis can enjoy a variety of Norwegian film, art, music, literature and dance.

 Norway is committed to continue its efforts to assist the Israelis and the Palestinians in achieving a negotiated agreement fulfilling the vision of two states, Israel and Palestine, living side by side in peace and security.
-Norway chairs the Donor Coordination Group (the AHLC), where both Parties participate actively.
+Norway chairs the Donor Coordination Group (the AHLC), where both Parties participate.

 Norway and Israel are also in dialogue on military and defense issues.
 From September 2013, the Norwegian Embassy in Tel Aviv was reinforced with a defense attaché to Israel.
-Norway is contributing to the Temporary International Presence in Hebron (TIPH), a civilian observer group in Hebron; the Multinational Force and Observers (MFO) in Sinai and to UN forces in the region.
+Norway is contributing to the Multinational Force and Observers (MFO) in Sinai and to UN forces in the region.

 Approximately 600 Norwegians are living in Israel, many of them Israeli-Norwegian families.
 Over the years, numerous Norwegians have visited Israel as kibbutz volunteers, as UN personnel, as students, as business representatives or as tourists.